gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

                                        Not including this token skips any
                                        remaining data after the pack-str is
                                        exhausted.
-                       avro       - Avro-formatted with schema in Schema-Registry (requires -r) E.g.: -s key=i -s value=avro - key is 32-bit integer, value is Avro.
+  -D <delim>         Delimiter to separate messages on output -K <delim>         Print message keys prefixing the message
-                       or: -s avro - both key and value are Avro-serialized -r <url>           Schema registry URL (when avro deserializer is used with -s) -D <delim>         Delimiter to separate messages on output -K <delim>         Print message keys prefixing the message with specified delimiter.
+                     with specified delimiter.